lildata/FinalProject/design_pattern_decisions.md

-explains why you chose to use the design patterns that you did.
+I explain why I chose to use a few different design patterns.

-modifiers
+Modifiers (isOriginator, isAdmin, isOwner, stopInEmergency)
+    I used these modifiers to create an access control system that ensured that only certain types of users could access certain functions.
+For example, only owners (isOwner) could create stores and add products to their stoes.
+Only admins (isAdmin) could add/remove owners.
+Only the originator (isOriginator) could toggle the circuit breaker function to prevent anyeone from withdrawing funds from the contract.

-require statement in buyProducts
+Require statement in buyProducts

-setting state variable tracking internal balance in contract to zero before using .transfer to send fund in Withdraw Contract Balance function to avoid reentrancy attack.
+    require (msg.value >= ownersToStores[_storeOwner][_storeIndex].skuToProducts[_sku].price, 'not enough ether');

+    I used this require statement to ensure that the ether transmitted in the transaction to buy a product was sufficient to purchase the product.

+Owner and Admin Address Mappings
-state variables - need mapping of owner and admin addresses to make access modifiers work
+    I used mappings of the owner and admin addresses so that I didn't have to iterate through an array to use the modifiers listed above.